CBidis/Customers/README.md

 After succesfully setting the connection string you have to apply the latest migration through the Package Manager console by running the command ***update-database*** with default project set to ***Customers.Api***.

-In case you have problems by running the migrations or you have issues with MySQL Databases you can always use the InMemory Database by changing the following of the ***Startup.cs***
+In case you have problems by running the migrations or you have issues with MySQL Database you can always use the InMemory Database by changing the following line of the ***Startup.cs***

 From: